 We have assisted many clients through the divorce process, from simple and cordial matters to the most high-conflict and complex divorces in the province.
 Our lawyers have considerable experience guiding clients through all types of divorce proceedings, including both courtroom trials and various alternative dispute methods.
 We will always advise a client on the most appropriate resolution method for their specific circumstances, in order to save time and expense.
 We have even developed a system that allows couples seeking an amicable divorce to prepare their own agreements with minimal involvement from their lawyers if it suits the situation.

 A divorce is a legal process that terminates a marriage.
 In order to apply for a divorce in Alberta, one spouse must have resided in Alberta for at least one year.
-Divorces in Canada are governed by the Divorce Act, which outlines the laws regarding divorce, the laws related to child support, custody and access for children of the marriage and the laws related to spousal support for married spouses.
+Divorces in Canada are governed by the Divorce Act, which outlines the laws regarding divorce, the laws related to child support, decision-making responsibility and parenting time for children of the marriage, and the laws related to spousal support for married spouses.
 It should be noted that separations of common-law couples are governed under separate provincial legislation, knows as the Adult Interdependent Relationships Act.

 The spouse applying for a divorce begins by filing a Statement of Claim for Divorce in the Court of Queen’s Bench of Alberta.
 The filed Statement of Claim must be then be served upon the other spouse.
-If the party filing for divorce wishes to make any claims regarding child support, spousal support, custody and/or access, they should be listed in the Statement of Claim for Divorce.
-A party who is served with a Statement of Claim for Divorce may respond by filing a Statement of Defence and/or Counterclaim seeking child support, spousal support, custody and/or access.
+If the party filing for divorce wishes to make any claims regarding child support, spousal support, decision-making responsibility and/or parenting time, they should be listed in the Statement of Claim for Divorce.
+A party who is served with a Statement of Claim for Divorce may respond by filing a Statement of Defence and/or Counterclaim seeking child support, spousal support, decision-making responsibility and/or parenting time.
 There are time limits for filing these documents.

 The parties are not divorced until a Divorce Judgment has been granted by a Justice of the Court of Queen’s Bench.
 The Divorce Act states the court must ensure that appropriate arrangements are made for the payment of child support before a Divorce Judgment will be granted.
 A Divorce Judgment does not finalize the division of matrimonial property.